D.C. Urban Moms forum allows parents to gab about schools but reinforces segregation, study finds

 They believe more students should attend neighborhood schools.
 But what happens when it’s their child?

-The Brookings Institution study, titled “We all want what’s best for our kids,” examined school-focused discussions on the forum, searching more than 400,000 messages for schools mentioned and upward of 500 keywords.
+The Brookings Institution study, titled “We all want what’s best for our kids,” examined school-focused discussions on the forum, searching through more than 400,000 messages for schools mentioned and upward of 500 keywords.
 It found that, when discussing more affluent schools, parents tended to talk about the school’s academic and extracurricular offerings.
 When more low-income schools came up in conversation, parents were more likely to discuss the families who attend the school rather than its academics.

 Parents frequently compare test scores at schools — a data point that can unfairly reflect badly on schools that serve mostly low-income students and does not assess the quality of schools, according to the report.